 Captain John Smith’s Chesapeake Bay Journeys

-Four hundred years ago, Englishman John Smith and a small crew of adventurers set out in an open boat to explore the Chesapeake Bay.
+Four hundred years ago, Englishman John Smith and a small crew of adventurers from the Jamestown Company set out in an open boat to explore the Chesapeake Bay.
 Between 1607 and 1609, Smith and his crew mapped nearly 3,000 miles of the Bay and rivers and documented American Indian communities.
 His leadership at Jamestown, his contacts with Chesapeake Indians and his Chesapeake Bay voyages – documented in maps and journals – helped ensure the success of early English colonization efforts.
 Smith’s map and journals are a remarkable record of the 17th-century Chesapeake.

 For the Hyperlink for a brief overview of the Captain John Smith Trail.